-All research subjects who arrive without a mask will need to be provided one, along with their support person.
+All research participants who arrive without a mask will need to be provided one, along with their support person.
 A flyer, available for download and printing, has been created to encourage visitors to ask for a mask.
-Cloth masks are acceptable protection if the subject (and/or their support person) arrives wearing one.
+Cloth masks are acceptable protection if the participant(and/or their support person) arrives wearing one.
 If your department does not have a supply of surgical masks, please connect with your normal supply chain contact to order.
 If you don’t regularly work with supply chain:

-All areas where study subject visits will take place should have hospital-approved hand sanitizer available in the area.
+All areas where study participant visits will take place should have hospital-approved hand sanitizer available in the area.
 When wall-mounted dispensers are available, please use these to sanitize hands.
 Due to limited supplies of URell and Black Button bottled hand sanitizers, we need to cap distribution to two bottles per request, and prioritize distribution to those areas without wall mounts.

-Cleaning Research Subject Rooms and Equipment:
+Cleaning Research Participant Rooms and Equipment:

-Current recommendations are to follow the clinical guidelines for cleaning rooms and equipment that have been in contact with study subjects.
+Current recommendations are to follow the clinical guidelines for cleaning rooms and equipment that have been in contact with study participants.
 Only gloves are needed to clean the room.
 Standard masking/face covering rules still apply.

 - If you are having trouble accessing supplies